willgraham345/drl_swarm/docs/source/webots_pkg.rst

 webots\_pkg package
 ===================

-Submodules
+Class and Functions
 ----------

+.. deprecated:: 0.0
+   This was deprecated in favor of using Nav2 as the controlling documentation

-.. autoclass:: webots_pkg.crazyflie_controller.CrazyflieController
+.. autoclass:: webots_pkg.crazyflie_controller.CrazyflieControllerNode
    :members:
    :undoc-members:
    :show-inheritance:

-.. autoclass:: webots_pkg.crazyflie_controller.CrazyflieControllerNode
-   :members:
-   :undoc-members:

 .. automodule:: webots_pkg.crazyflie_publisher
    :members: